mrz1836/paymail-inspector/docs/commands/paymail-inspector_brfc.md

 ## paymail-inspector brfc

-List all known BRFC specs or Generate a new BRFC number
+List all specs, search by keyword, or generate a new BRFC ID

 ### Synopsis